 The subsidy is calculated according to the kilowatt hour size of the battery.

-The subsidy will vary depending on the size of the system but is capped at $6,000 per battery installed.
+The subsidy will vary depending on the size of the system but is capped at $3,000 per household.

 A set of minimum technical requirements for battery systems has been developed to ensure the batteries are safe, reliable and capable of being linked into a virtual power plant.